neilldb/GetCleanData/README.md

 # GetCleanData

 A single script called run_analysis.R was created to process the Human Activity Recognition Using Smartphones (UCI HAR) Dataset.
 The analysis was performed as part of a Coursera course on "Getting and Cleaning Data," taught during August 2015.
-In the case, dataset was downloaded from the following web site:
+In this case, the dataset was downloaded from the following web site:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip